 Deferred tax assets with respect to loss carry-forwards or other future taxable deductions are recognized to the extent it is likely that the deduction may be set off against surpluses in conjunction with future taxation.
 Deferred tax liabilities relating to temporary differences attributable to investments in subsidiaries and branches are not recognized in the consolidated financial statements since the Parent Company can, in all cases, determine the date for reversal of the temporary differences and it is not deemed likely that a reversal will be made within the foreseeable future.

 2.16 Employee benefits

 Duni has various pension plans.
-The pension plans are normally financed through payments to insurance companies or manager-administered funds, where the payments are determined based on periodic actuarial calculations.
+The pension plans are normally financed through payments to insurance companies or managed funds, where the payments are determined based on periodic actuarial calculations.
 Duni has both defined benefit and defined contribution pension plans.
-A defined contribution pension plan is a pension plan pursuant to which Duni pays fixed fees to a separate legal entity.
-Duni has no legal or informal obligations to pay additional fees if the legal entity has insufficient assets to pay all compensation to employees relating to the employee’s service during a current or earlier period.
+A defined contribution pension plan is a pension plan pursuant to which Duni pays fixed contributions to a separate legal entity.
+Duni has no legal or informal obligations to pay additional contributions if the legal entity has insufficient assets to pay all compensation to employees relating to the employee’s service during a current or earlier period.
 A defined benefit plan is a pension plan which is not a defined contribution plan.
 The distinguishing feature of defined benefit plans is that they state an amount for the pension benefit an employee will receive after retirement, normally based on one or more factors such as age, period of employment and salary.

 Swedish mortgage bonds correspond to investment-grade corporate bonds in the sense that the market for mortgage bonds has a high turnover and is considered to be liquid and deep; furthermore, these bonds often have a triple A rating and thus are extremely creditworthy.